Stroke - risk factors

 - Your age.
 The risk of stroke goes up with age.

 - Your sex.
-Men have a higher risk of getting heart disease than women, except in older adults.
+Men have a higher risk of getting heart disease and stroke than women, except in older adults.

 - Diseases such as cancer, chronic kidney disease, autoimmune diseases, and some types of arthritis.